 Pacemaker cells that specialize in producing electricity can be found in the wall of the heart (myocardium).
 They produce electricity by quickly changing their electrical charge from positive to negative and back.
 They are connected to a network that allows electrical impulse to rapidly spread throughout the heart.
-The impulse triggers mechanical force during heart contraction.
+The impulse to rapidly spread throughout the heart contraction.
 These biomedical signals, namely, electrical heart of ECG signals, contain information about the respiratory rate of patients (Sukor et al., 2011; Fleming and Tarassenko, 2007).
 Thus, respiratory signals are clinically discovered to modulate ECG.